Planning to visit Florence with kids?

 You’ve probably seen many pictures of it and just may have never realized it was Cinque Terre.

 Cinque Terre is a must-see on your family vacation in Italy.
 This can easily be done as a day trip from Florence, which is what we did.

 Some people even decide to keep their hotel in Florence, spend the night in Cinque Terre, and then return to their hotel in Florence the next day.
 When people do this, they usually leave most of their luggage in Florence and only take what they need to Cinque Terre.

 Cinque Terre’s hills are no joke.
-It can be hard to take luggage into some accommodations becuase of the steep inclines.
+It can be hard to take luggage into some accommodations because of the steep inclines.
 This is why the less luggage here the better.

 Another great thing to do in Cinque Terre with kids is head to the popular Nessun Dorma restaurant in Manarola.
 This place is Instagram famous for its stunning views.

 TIP: Download the Nessun Dorma App.
-This allows you to be put on the wait list when at a close distance of the restaurant.
+This allows you to be put on the wait list when at a close distance from the restaurant.

 While taking in the breathtaking view here, you can indulge in bruschetta, meat and cheese platters, and wine.
 My kids enjoyed a frozen alcohol-free strawberry daiquiri on an extremely hot day.

 After eating at Nessun Dorma, we headed to the restrooms at the restaurant which are located by walking up the stairs.
 We stumbled upon an amazing playground here!
 Playground views just don’t get any better than this!